 Danny is a Sustainable Development Specialist with over 13 years’ experience in development planning and coordination at community, district and national levels.
 He has experience in managing elections at district level and promoting good governance through capacity building municipalities on matters of decentralisation and mainstreaming of cross-cutting issues.

 The Gender programme aims to increase knowledge of strategic planning connected to gender mainstreaming and institutionalize, through policy assessment and implementation of new tools, gender equal services to all citizens.
 Gender equality needs to be integrated and operating in all plans and policies, not be designated as project alongside everyday activity.
-On this note the mentor from Kenya, Joan Kariuki, emphasizes that any significant positive change starts with a small step or a series of small steps.
+On this note, Joan Kariuki, mentor from Kenya, emphasizes that any significant positive change starts with a small step or a series of small steps.

-– This training and subsequent trainings build the technical capacity of the participants as well as create vital networks among the participants and between the participants, ICLD and the mentors.
+– This training and subsequent trainings build the technical capacity of the participants as well as create vital networks between the participants, as well as between the participants, ICLD and the mentors.
 Both are vital in equipping them to promote gender mainstreaming at the County level.

-Joan is a lawyer with over 15 years’ experience of policy influencing who has dedicated much of her efforts to promoting women’s and girls’ access to justice through various civil society organizations in Kenya and East Africa and to promoting the inclusiveness rights of women and young people.
+Joan is a lawyer with over 15 years’ experience of policy influencing.
+She has dedicated much of her efforts to promoting women’s and girls’ access to justice through various civil society organizations in Kenya and East Africa and to promoting and strengthening women and youth inclusion.

-Our last gender mentor to introduce is Joseph Ossyia, from Uganda, who over the last decade been a principal technical reference for both state and non-state actors in Uganda and the Great Lakes region in strengthening the strategic intent and response capabilities around gender mainstreaming, child protection and anti-human trafficking mechanisms.
-When asked which are the key entry points for local governments to improve in gender equality Joseph answers;
+Our last gender mentor to introduce is Joseph Ossyia from Uganda.
+Over the last decade, he has been a principal technical reference for both state and non-state actors in Uganda and the Great Lakes region in strengthening the strategic intent and response capabilities around gender mainstreaming, child protection and anti-human trafficking mechanisms.
+When asked which are the key entry points for local governments to improve in gender equality Joseph answers:

 – Local governments have to mainstream gender in their internal processes by promoting equitable access to power, work with affirmative action to increase women participation and work with gender budgeting.
 It is also important to ensure gender parity in the provision of public goods and services as well as in in formulation of laws, regulations and resource allocations.